 Community Engagement Fall Speaker Series November 14-15

-The CCTST Community Engagement Fall Speaker Series features three events November 14-15:
+The CCTST Community Engagement Fall Speaker Series featured three events November 14-15:

-Please join us for the 2017 Community Health Awards Reception and Dinner, 6:00 PM Tuesday November 14 in Music Hall's newly restored Corbett Tower, 1241 Elm St. During this exciting event, Alondra Nelson, PhD will discuss Genomic Research & Health: What Does Race & Community Have To Do With It?
-Joining her will be Vence Bonham, JD, an associate investigator in the National Human Genome Research Institute (NHGRI).
-We will also present Community Health Awards to recognize community health advocates, research partnerships, students, and community physicians/groups.
+The 2017 Community Health Awards Reception and Dinner, 6:00 PM Tuesday November 14 in Music Hall's newly restored Corbett Tower, 1241 Elm St. included a keynote presentation by Alondra Nelson, PhD who discussed Genomic Research & Health: What Does Race & Community Have To Do With It?
+Joining her was Vence Bonham, JD, an associate investigator in the National Human Genome Research Institute (NHGRI).
+Community Health Awards were presented to recognize community health advocates, research partnerships, students, and community physicians/groups.

 Mr. Bonham has served as an associate investigator in the National Human Genome Research Institute (NHGRI) since 2003.
 He leads the Health Disparities Genomics Unit, focusing his research primarily on the social influences of new genomic knowledge, particularly in communities of color.
 He studies how genomics influences the use of the constructs of race and ethnicity in biomedical research and clinical care and the role of genomics in health inequities.
 Mr. Bonham also serves as the senior advisor to the NHGRI director on genomics and health disparities.

-The Speaker Series also features Mr. Bonham at a Community Forum and Grand Rounds November 15 in Cincinnati Children's MERC Building, Oak Campus, 620 Oak St. Free parking.
-Cincinnati Children's employees can take the red shuttle.
+The Speaker Series also featured Mr. Bonham at a Community Forum and Grand Rounds November 15 in Cincinnati Children's MERC Building, Oak Campus, 620 Oak St.

 Become a Member